MernaIdris/Arabic-Web/README.md

 # Arabic-Web
-It is simple project which turned from PSD to html code.
+It is simple project which turned from PSD to html code .